zbaker94/Obsidian-Coding/React/Principles/Layered Architecture.md

 This works great!
 We have a consistent pattern for connecting an input to the form all while maintaining the props that need to get passed to the underlying component.

-However, you may have noticed that this whole architecture involves a ton of repeated code.
+However, you may have noticed that this whole architecture *still* involves a ton of repeated code.
 Furthermore, it couples the validation directly to the form and inputs themselves.
 For future extensibility and reuse, we should fix that.

 To do this, we still need to keep the functionality of the form and inputs separate from each other so that they can be used individually.
 One way to do this is to create a component that formalizes the interface for controlling an input.
 This is where layering comes in.